loyjoy/welcome/documentation/JAVASCRIPT_API.md

 ## Events

 The chat emits events for chat events (open, close, sign-up, etc.) that can be registered for with event listeners.
-The registration takes place as catch-all or for specific events.
+The registration takes place either as a catch-all ...

 ```
 <script>